wawandco/milo/README.md

 - [0010] attr-no-duplication: Elements cannot have duplicate attributes.
 - [TODO] attr-no-unnecessary-whitespace: No spaces between attribute names and values.
 - [0016] attr-unsafe-chars: Attribute values cannot contain unsafe chars.
-- [TODO] attr-value-double-quotes: Attribute values must be in double quotes.
+- [0018] attr-value-double-quotes: Attribute values must be in double quotes.
 - [0011] attr-value-not-empty: All attributes must have values.
 - [0012] alt-require: The alt attribute of an element must be present and alt attribute of area[href] and input[type=image] must have a value.
 - [0014] id-unique: The value of id attributes must be unique.